Best Multimeters (March 2020) – Top Picks & Reviews

 This product comes with a built-in flashlight which can be a decent trade-off in some areas with poor lighting along with a big backlit screen making it perfect for any lighting condition.

-It can also measure temperatures which are perfect for HVAC working in heating and cooling situations.
+It can also measure temperatures that are perfect for HVAC working in heating and cooling situations.
 Also, if you’re unsure if an object is warm or not to prevent burning.

 Here’s the video on how to use this multimeter: